 Battery area and AC adapter offer dual options for power.
 Built-in handle makes it easy to transport.
 Radio uses a telescopic swivel antenna and rotary dials for clearer sound adjustments.
 Has an external speaker, but also includes the option to plug in headphones.

 Sound quality could have a wider range.

 Device upgrades are synonymous with the twenty-first century.
-While they afford us modern conveniences, electronics are often more focused on function than appearance.
-Music lovers can get the best of both worlds when they buy a retro radio.
+While they afford us modern conveniences, electronics are often more focused on function than appearance, but music lovers can get the best of both worlds when they buy a retro radio.

 Listening to the radio — terrestrial or satellite — delivers a sense of nostalgia.
 Retro radios embrace the traditional features of popular models of the past, right down to color schemes, dials, and displays.
-Some designs even boast modern features like Bluetooth compatibility or jacks for headphones or auxiliary cables for other devices.
+Some designs even boast modern features like Bluetooth compatibility, jacks for headphones, or auxiliary cables for other devices.